Guidelines

 You can drive to Alaska from anywhere in the United States except Hawaii.
 From the majority of USA, you need to take the Alaska Highway from Dawson Creek in British Columbia except California, Oregon and Washington State where the Dease Lake Highway is a better route to Yukon.

-READ ALSO: What is the communication skill?
+READ ALSO: What force is used in pole vaulting?

 Can you drive from America to Cape Horn?